vignesh14052002/KnowledgeBase/knowledge_base/ThinkPad.md

 - Top k with threshold combo
 - Check if some files in repo alone can be embeded
 - Display cost and time for response
 - Add Support for openai (get key from user)
+- Add semantic search page

+## General
+- Use of docasoaurs over GitHub ?

+## Sort todos
+- Daily/frequent habits
+    - Set targets and track them
+    - Track time too
+- Good to do/ ideas
+- Estimate all

+- Classify ideas into
+    - not started
+        - AI system to understand people's opinion - YouTube comments, reddit thread
+    - in progress
+        - Stock advice scrapper